Money market funds.

 YOUR SITUATION

-CURRENT YIELDS (EDIT TO MATCH TODAY) verify×DON'T TRUST, VERIFYClaim: Yields update weekly.
+CURRENT YIELDS (EDIT TO MATCH TODAY) ×DON'T TRUST, VERIFYClaim: Yields update weekly.
 Defaults are approximate as of April 2026.Verify at: SPAXX ↗ · TreasuryDirect ↗ · Bankrate ↗Update each input with the current rate before relying on the after-tax comparison.

 SPAXX (Gov MMF)